Bernadette Chirac: Political career

-Bernadette Chirac appeared in public for the last time in summer 2018, and she was no longer seen publicly at her husband's funeral service in 2019.
+Later life

-Books
+In 2001, Bernadette Chirac participated in a series of transcribed interviews with the conservative journalist Patrick de Carolis.
+These were published in a book called Conversation, which sold 350,000 copies in its first year of publication.

-In 2001, Bernadette participated in a series of transcribed interviews with the conservative journalist, Patrick de Carolis.
-The book was called Conversation and was a bestseller, selling 350,000 copies in its first year of publication.
+She appeared in public for the last time in summer 2018.
+Following her husband's death in 2019, she attended a private service at St. Louis Cathedral at Les Invalides, but was not present at the funeral mass held at the Church of Saint Sulpice in Paris.